The Nose (Gogol short story): Style

 Major Kovalyov is a person with many inconsistencies and contradictions.
-Gogol uses this to highlight the "fractured identity of the main character."
-There is a significant imbalance on how Kovalyov views himself, and how the outside world perceives him.
+Gogol uses this to highlight the "fractured identity of the main character".
+There is a significant imbalance in how Kovalyov views himself and how the outside world perceives him.
 Rather than focusing on his inner appearance, all of his energy and thought goes towards maintaining his outward appearance.
 "The collegiate assessor’s private and public faces seem almost unrelated."
 This kind of portrayal of an average citizen of Saint Petersburg reflects Gogol's position as a transplant to the city, who views the social hierarchy of the city from an outside perspective.

 At the end of the story, it appears that Gogol is talking directly to the reader.
-It is never explained why the Nose fell off in the first place, why it could talk, nor why it found itself reattached.
-By doing this, Gogol was playing on the assumptions of readers, who may happily seek absurd stories but at the same time still want a normal explanation.
+It is never explained why the nose fell off in the first place, why it could talk, nor why it found itself reattached.
+By doing this, Gogol plays on the assumptions of readers, who may happily seek absurd stories but at the same time still want an explanation.

 Symbolism

-In Russia, the nose has been host to a variety of proverbs that range from "torn off" (if it is too curious), "lifted up" (if you have a high opinion of yourself), or "hung up" (with obvious defeat and failure).
-By the 19th century, there has been an extensive literature in Russian prose dedicated to nose references.
-Critic V. V. Vinogradov believes the nose is not only a symbol of human personality, it is also a source of comedy and pathos in literature.
+In Russia, the nose has been host to a variety of proverbs that range from "torn off" (if it is too curious) to "lifted up" (if you have a high opinion of yourself) to "hung up" (with obvious defeat and failure).
+By the 19th century, there was extensive literature in Russian prose dedicated to nose references.
+Critic V.V.
+Vinogradov believes the nose is not only a symbol of human personality but also a source of comedy and pathos in literature.

 Some critics have equated the garbled language between Kovalyov's nose and the other characters in the story to mythological consciousness.
-Due to the situation the characters find themselves in, human qualities are transferred to natural objects and a mythological sense of perception pervades the characters' thoughts as opposed to the former modern man perception noted for its self-interest consciousness.
-The story juxtaposes the nose as a symbol of salvation for Major Kovalyov as opposed to a symbol of self-destruction for barber Ivan Yakovlevitch.
+Due to the situation the characters find themselves in, human qualities are transferred to natural objects and a mythological sense of perception pervades the characters' thoughts as opposed to the former modern man sense of perception noted for its self-interest consciousness.
+The story juxtaposes the nose as a symbol of salvation for Major Kovalyov with the nose as a symbol of self-destruction for barber Ivan Yakovlevitch.

-His nose serves as a symbol of his own snobbery and pretentious attitude.
-Once he loses his nose, his entire demeanor towards the world changes.
-His nose acts as the source of his own pride, and is what allows him to look down on everyone else.
-The loss of his nose represents a loss of his identity.
-Since his identity is primarily defined by his outward appearance, the loss of that appearance devastates him.
+Major Kovalyov's nose serves as a symbol of his own snobbery and pretentious attitude.
+Once he loses it, his entire demeanor towards the world changes.
+His nose acts as the source of his own pride and is what allows him to look down on everyone else.
+Since his identity is primarily defined by his outward appearance, the loss of his nose represents a loss of his identity, devastating him.